microsoft/DirectX-Specs/d3d/WorkGraphs.md

 "If both `DEVICE_SCOPE` and `GROUP_SCOPE` are specified in `SemanticFlags`, then `GROUP_SCOPE` is ignored and masked off.

+> **Note, this barrier translation was planned, but not implemented:**
+>
-The new barrier intrinsic with compatible `MemoryTypeFlags` and `SemanticFlags` can be used on older shader models, as long as the flags map to the original barrier DXIL operation (after shader stage masking).
+> The new barrier intrinsic with compatible `MemoryTypeFlags` and `SemanticFlags` can be used on older shader models, as long as the flags map to the original barrier DXIL operation (after shader stage masking).
 See details [here](#lowering-barrier).

 #### Barrier Rules